Acupuncture and Dry Needling in Physiotherapy

 - Many other conditions

-What does it feel like?
-Is it painful?Acupuncture can be done painlessly, although often your physio might push the needles in deeper into muscles to get a stronger effect, and this often causes a sensation of pressure and sometimes muscle twitches.
+What does dry needling feel like?
+Is it painful?Dry Needling can be done painlessly, although often your physio might push the needles in deeper into muscles to get a stronger effect, and this often causes a sensation of pressure and sometimes muscle twitches which can be a bit painful.
 Your physiotherapist will choose which technique to use based on their assessment on the day and your personal preference.
 If you are worried about needles, let your physio know and they can make it a pain-free experience.

 The acupuncture needles we use range from 0.2 - 0.3mm diameter and from 30mm - 75mm long.
 There are no injections or chemicals associated with the practice of acupuncture or dry needling.
 It is possible to connect the needles to a small electrical current, however we don't currently use this technique as we get good enough results without it and find that the electrical current makes the experience less comfortable .

 At Fix It Physiotherapy, we can do acupuncture and dry needling as part of a standard consultation at no extra cost.